squidfunk/mkdocs-material/docs/getting-started.md

 ### Changing the color palette

-Material defines a default hue for every primary and accent color on Google's Material Design [color palette][10].
-This makes it very easy to change the overall look of the theme.
-Just set the primary and accent colors using the following variables in your `mkdocs.yml`:
+A default is hue is defined for every primary and accent color on Google's Material Design [color palette][10], which makes it very easy to change the overall look of the theme.
+Just set the primary and accent colors using the following variables:

 ``` yaml
 extra: